score-spec/docs/content/en/docs/How to/contribute.md

 ## Learn and connect

-Using or want to use Knative?
+Using or want to use Score?
 Have any questions?
 Find out more here:

 - [Score](https://github.com/score-spec/spec/discussions):
 Ask questions or propose ideas.